Logone Occidental (region)

-Logone Occidental is one of the 23 regions of Chad, located in the south-west of the country.
+Logone Occidental is one of the 23 regions of Chad, which is located in the southwest of the country.
 Its capital is Moundou.
 It is coterminous with the former Logone Occidental Prefecture.

 Geography

 The region borders Tandjilé Region to the north, Logone Oriental Region to the east and south, and Mayo-Kebbi Ouest Region to the west.

 Settlements

 Moundou is the regional capital and second largest city in Chad; other major settlements in the region include Bao, Bébalem, Béïnamar, Béïssa, Békiri, Béladjia, Bémangra, Bénoye, Bourou, Déli, Dodinda, Doguindi, Krim Krim, Laoukassy, Mbalkabra, Mballa Banyo, Ngondong and Saar Gogné.

 Demographics

 As per the Chadian census of 2009, the total population in the region was 683,293, 51.50 per cent female.
 The average size of household as of 2009 was 5.20: 5.20 in rural households and 4.90 in urban areas.
 The number of households was 132,349: 99,255 in rural areas and 33,094 in urban areas.
 The number of nomads in the region was 54, 0.01 per cent of the population.
 There were 682,235 people residing in private households.
 There were 299,305 over 18 years of age: 138,679 male and 160,626 female.
 The sex ratio was 94.00 females for every hundred males.
 There were 683,239 sedentary staff, 6.30 of the population.

 Sara groups such as the Laka and Ngambay represent more than the 90% of the territory's population.